Maxattax97/miscellaneous/notes/solarchized.md

 Configure all of this using a system like KBuild?

 # Base
- - AwesomeWM, possibly i3-gaps
+ - X AwesomeWM
- - Updated fork of Compton compositor, possibly Kawase blur
+ - X Updated fork of Compton compositor, possibly Kawase blur
  - LightDM with lots of customization?
  - Zen (Performance) or Hardened (Security) patched Linux Kernel
- - Refind bootloader?
+ - X Refind bootloader?

 # Security
  - Consistent use of GPG keys, including signed email and git commits